Colorado Springs soldier killed in Alaska helicopter crash

 Department of Defense instructions and Army regulations prohibit the investigators from releasing any information to the public concerning the causes, analysis or internal recommendations, the statement said.

 “The loss of these Soldiers is devastating and is being felt by family, friends and military communities across Alaska,” said Maj.
 Gen. Brian Eifler, commanding general of the 11th Airborne Division.
 “The families of Fort Wainwright and 1-25 are as strong a team as I’ve ever seen.
-Our hearts are heavy, and our thoughts and prayers are with the families, friends and loved ones of the fallen.”
+Our hearts are heavy, and our thoughts and pray